Superknight386/wuRenji/README.md

 Github repo: https://github.com/VielyNi/wuRenji

-URL to get weights and logs:
+URL to get weights and logs in log or work_dir